-The author has attempted to solve this problem, at least partially, in the basic text [S] which gives an introduction with complete proofs to the portion of Ecalle's work most directly related to current problems in double shuffle algebra.}. .2cm {\bf Acknowledgements.} The work on this paper benefited from discussions with B. Enriquez and P. Lochak, both of whom listened patiently and provided some crucial elements of proof.
-J. Ecalle repeatedly gave of his time to help understand some of his results.
-R. Hain also shed some light on details arising from his motivic work.
-I thank them all warmly.
+The author has attempted to solve this problem, at least partially, in the basic text [S] which gives an introduction with complete proofs to the portion of Ecalle's work most directly related to current problems in double shuffle algebra.}.
+This minimalist way of phrasing the main result shows that it could actually be stated and proved without even defining an elliptic double shuffle Lie algebra.
+However, this object is important in its own right, principally for the following reason.
+Recall that the usual double shuffle Lie algebra $\ds$ expresses the double shuffle relations satisfied by the multiple zeta values, in the following sense.
+Let ${\cal FZ}$, the {\it formal multizeta algebra}, be the graded dual of the universal enveloping algebra of $\ds$; it is generated by formal symbols satisfying only the double shuffle relations.
+Since motivic and real multizeta values are known to satisfy them (see for example [So]), ${\cal FZ}$ surjects onto the algebras of motivic and real multizeta values.
+These surjections are conjectured to be isomorphisms, i.e., it is conjectured that the double shuffle relations generate all algebraic relations between motivic, resp.~real multizeta values (with the first of these problems being undoubtedly much more tractable than the second, for reasons of transcendence).